SS California (1848): Gold Rush period

-As some of the early miners started returning to San Francisco with gold they had found, many bought tickets to return to the East Coast via Panama (the fastest and most popular return route) and there was soon a lucrative scheduled steamship route running to and from Panama City.
+As some of the early miners started returning to San Francisco with gold they had found, many bought tickets to return to the East Coast via Panama (the fastest and most popular return route), and there was soon a lucrative scheduled steamship route running to and from Panama City.
 Most of the gold found in California was eventually exported back to the East Coast via the Panama route.
 Well-guarded gold shipments regularly went to Panama, took a well-escorted mule and canoe trip to the mouth of the Chagres River, and then caught another steamship to the East Coast, usually New York City.
 As the Panama Railroad was being constructed, passengers, gold shipments, mail, etc. took advantage of its track as it crawled across Panama.
-These shipments and passengers helped pay for its construction and after it was built made its 47 mi of track some of the most lucrative in the world.
+These shipments and passengers helped pay for its construction, and after it was built made its 47 mi of track some of the most lucrative in the world.

 The first three steamships constructed for service in the Pacific were California (1848), (1848) and SS Panama (1848).
-Oregon was launched on August 5, 1848 by Smith & Dimon of New York and sailed from New York for San Francisco on December 8, 1848, calling at Panama City and arriving at San Francisco on April 1, 1849.
+Oregon was launched on August 5, 1848, by Smith & Dimon of New York and sailed from New York for San Francisco on December 8, 1848, calling at Panama City and arriving at San Francisco on April 1, 1849.
 The Oregon was used regularly on the Panama City-San Francisco route until 1855.
 The Panama was launched on July 29, 1848.
 She sailed from New York on February 15, 1849 and arrived in San Francisco on June 4.
-The trip from Panama City to San Francisco normally took about 17 days, and slightly less time to travel from San Francisco to Panama City.
-As more steamers became available, a regular schedule for mail, passengers and cargo was a trip about every ten days to and from Panama City.
+The trip from Panama City to San Francisco normally took about 17 days, and it took slightly less time to travel from San Francisco to Panama City.
+As more steamers became available, a regular schedule for mail, passengers, and cargo was a trip about every ten days to and from Panama City.

 As the gold rush continued, the very lucrative San Francisco to Panama City route soon needed more and larger paddle steamers; ten more were eventually put into service.
 California was soon dwarfed by much larger ships built to carry more passengers and freight.
 She operated regularly between San Francisco and Panama from 1849 to 1854, then was put to use as a spare steamer in 1856.
 In 1875, she was converted into a sailing ship and her engine removed.
-Rigged as a bark, she was engaged in hauling coal-and-lumber until she wrecked near Pacasmayo Province, Peru in 1895.
+Rigged as a bark, she was engaged in hauling coal and lumber until she wrecked near Pacasmayo Province, Peru in 1895.